NilsGolembiewski/mass-information-retrieval-tool/README.md

       website: str
       # Add more fields as needed

 # Prompt template for querying Gemini
-    # Use {item} as a placeholder for the value from the key_column
+# Use {key_values_json} as a placeholder for the JSON object containing the key-value pairs from the key_columns
 # Use {schema_json} as a placeholder for the desired JSON output structure
 prompt_template: |
+  For the entity described by the following key information:
+  {key_values_json}

-      For the item "{item}", find the following information and provide it strictly as a JSON object matching this structure:
+  Find the following details and provide them strictly as a JSON object matching this structure:
   {schema_json}

   If you cannot find a specific piece of information, use a JSON null value for that key.
 Do not add any explanatory text outside the JSON object.
     ```

 2.  **Input Data (`example_data/input.csv`):**